napengam/tablesort/README.md

 write  a function like
 <pre>
     function compareValue(currentCell,refrenceCell){
-        // your code here to compare currentCell versus refrenceCell
+        // your code here to compare currentCell versus referenceCell
         return // result of comparison as -1 or 0 or 1;
     }
 </pre>